VAA – Chemistry Executives: Structure

 The VAA represents executive staff, managers, academics, and professionals.
 Members of the VAA belong to different occupational groups with over 70% of the VAA members having an academic background, many from the field of natural or applied sciences.
 Thus many of them work as scientists, engineers or managers.
 But there are also a significant number of economists, agronomists and lawyers working in responsible positions for small and medium enterprises (SMEs), larger companies and corporations in the chemical industry.

 The VAA is divided into eight state groups, the structure of which is related to the regional concentration of chemical companies or corporations.
 The state groups do not adhere to the administrative territory of the sixteen German states.
 Each state group consists of a certain number of so-called factory groups, which are made up by VAA members on-site in the respective companies.
 As a rule of thumb: the bigger the company the greater the number of people organized in a factory group.
-Hence there are strong factory groups in companies like BASF, Bayer, Clariant, Evonik, Henkel, Merck, Roche Diagnostics, Sanofi Aventis or Wacker.
+Hence there are strong factory groups in companies like BASF, Bayer, Clariant, Evonik, Henkel, Merck, Roche Diagnostics, Sanofi or Wacker.
 In case there is no factory group in a company (e.g. in some SMEs), people enter the VAA as single members.